devadalberto/minecraft-in-docker/readme.md

 3. Install CurseForge (and I would also install Minecraft, just in case)
 4. [Configure CurseForge Settings for Minecraft.](/docs/curseforge.md)
 5. [Get an API key for CurseForge.](/docs/curseforge.md)
-6. Configure Port Forwarding for your Router.
+6. Configure Port Forwarding for your Router. (if you plan to play with friends online)

 ## TL;DR ('high level' instructions to get this running)